 Shake and Paint

-Yesterday I was searching for another indoor project to do with Dylan & Lily when I came across Shake & Paint.
+Yesterday I was searching for another indoor project to do with my son and his cousin when I came across Shake & Paint.
 It’s an idea I had seen before but forgotten.
-Lily left before we started (I think she would have enjoyed rolling the can so we’ll try again another day).
-Dylan helped me line up our supplies on the kitchen floor: paper, crayon bits, paint and a can (yes, that’s the can I decorated for his birthday party!):
+His cousin left before we started (I think she would have enjoyed rolling the can so we’ll try again another day).
+My son helped me line up our supplies on the kitchen floor: paper, crayon bits, paint and a can (yes, that’s the can I decorated for his birthday party!):

 We rolled the paper inside of the formula can (tip: an oatmeal can would work as well).
 Dropped in our crayon bits and squirted a bit of paint: